-- c) CMP-affiliated State Associations may conduct state championships, or they may designate a CMP-affiliated club to conduct the championships; - d) State Associations or clubs designated by a State Association must submit a state championship sanctioning application not later than 1 January of the year of the championship.
-If a State Association does not confirm its intent to organize a state championship by applying prior to that date, the CMP will allow other CMP-affiliated clubs in the state to apply directly to the CMP to host any state championship, provided that only one state championship in that discipline may be sanctioned for that state in any one year; - e) State associations may provide awards for State Championships; and - f) The CMP will provide State Champion Medallions to the winner of all State Highpower Rifle Championships that use the 800 or 1000-point National Highpower Rifle Standard Course (Rule 5.5).
+- e) State associations may provide awards for State Championships; and - f) The CMP will provide State Champion Medallions to the winner of all State Highpower Rifle Championships that use the 800 or 1000-point National Highpower Rifle Standard Course (Rule 6.5).
 The CMP will provide State Champion Medallions to the winners of CMP-sanctioned Highpower Rifle Championships.